-Sigma is a leading global branded refrigerated food company focused on the development, production, marketing and distribution of quality value-added foods, primarily packaged meats, cheese, yogurt and other refrigerated and frozen foods.
-Sigma has a diversified portfolio of leading brands, including Campofrío®, Aoste®, Bar-S®, FUD®, San Rafael®, Braedt®, La Villita® and Yoplait®.
-Through brand development, quality products and continuous innovation, Sigma has established a leading market position in the United States, Europe, Mexico and Latin America.
+Sigma is a leading multinational food company that produces, markets and distributes quality branded foods, including packaged meats, cheese, yogurt and other refrigerated and frozen foods.
+Sigma has a diversified portfolio of leading brands, including Campofrío[®], Aoste[®], Bar-S[®], FUD[®], San Rafael[®], Braedt[®], La Villita[®] and Yoplait[®].
+Through brand development, quality products and continuous innovation, Sigma has established a leading market position operating 70 plants and 210 distribution centers in 18 countries across four key regions: the United States, Europe, Mexico and Latin America.

 The brand portfolio has a number of unique products; focus on optimizing production processes, technology, and a robust distribution network which have allowed the Company to continue to grow net sales and cash flow.
-In 2017, the Company generated consolidated net sales of Ps.
-114,222 million and Adjusted EBITDA of Ps.
-12,725 million; and consolidated net sales of Ps.
+In 2018, the Company generated consolidated net sales of Ps.
 121,900 million and Adjusted EBITDA of Ps.
-13,154 million for 2018.
+13,154 million; and consolidated net sales of Ps.
+124,498 million and Adjusted EBITDA of Ps.
+13,543 million for 2019.